 - Start researching as early as possible – even before you get a pet if possible!

 - As time passes, go back and check those criteria again and again – it does change over time.
+A perfect example is of the Malaysian route to Australia being closed due to agents doing dodgy documentation.

 - If nothing else, Covid-19 has shown us that being prepared well in advance mitigates many risks and challenges for moving animals